dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/mrz-scanner.md

 ## Building your own page

-In this section, we’ll walk through the key steps needed to build a web page that reads the machine-readable zone (MRZ) on a passport or ID.
+In this section, we'll walk through the key steps needed to build a web page that reads the machine-readable zone (MRZ) on a passport or ID.

 ### Include the SDK